brown-ccv/ccv-bootcamp-python-2023/README.md

 For assistance, use the CCV-Share Slack channel for today's workshop: https://ccv-share.slack.com/archives/C0562DCNCD7

+You may need to sign up here first: https://ccv-share.slack.com/signup#/

 # Get Started with the project

 This workshop will run on Jupyter Notebooks.
 If you're using Brown University Open On Demand,